ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/4-Static-SCA-Policy-Scan/readme.md

 https://docs.veracode.com/r/r_uploadandscan

-At this stage, it could be that they are doing 1:1 mapping of App Profiles and Micro Services, or perhaps they are combining micro services or components logically and sending up to an App Profile.
-It depends a bit on their licensing and CodePipeline flows.
+At this stage, it could be that you are doing 1:1 mapping of App Profiles and Micro Services, or better, group micro services or components logically and send the artifact for a Policy Scan.
+This will allow for governance and remidation.
+If developers want to shift further left, they can try the Static Pipelien scanner.

-Sample buildspec file for submitting a Static Policy Scan.
+Sample buildspec file for submitting a Static Policy Scan:

 ```bash
 version: 0.2